rich-cullen/KaazingTwitterFeedDemo/README.md

 ```

-### Host the web client
+### Host the HTML5 web client

-The simplest way to do this is to run a Python web server from the directory containing index.html
+A simple way to do this is to run a Python web server from the directory containing index.html

 ```Shell
 python -m SimpleHTTPServer 8080
 ```

-### Start the HTML5 client
+### Start the HTML5 web client

 Browse to http://localhost:8080/index.html